Frederick Charles Wood: Lowman murder

 In February 1940, Wood was discharged and returned home to Elmira.
-Two years later, after perceiving that 42-year-old local carpenter and World War II veteran John E. Lowman had been pestering his girlfriend, Wood invited him to a rooming house in the city.
-After Lowman allegedly insulted his girlfriend, Wood, in a drunken rage, hit him on the head with a beer bottle, and when the man fell, then went on to stomp on his head and slash him with his knife.
+In 1942, after perceiving that 42-year-old local carpenter and World War II veteran John E. Lowman had been pestering his girlfriend, Wood invited him to a rooming house in the city.
+After Lowman allegedly insulted his girlfriend, Wood, in a drunken rage, hit him on the head with a beer bottle.
+When Lowman fell, Wood stomped on his head and slashed him with his knife.
 Intent on dismembering the body and disposing of the remains in trash bags, Wood stuffed the body under a couch to keep it hidden.

 The next day, he told his girlfriend about the murder, but did not show her the body.
 The day after that, Wood and his girlfriend told his father about the murder.
 This resulted in an argument between Wood and his father, which led to his mother calling the police and his arrest on a disorderly conduct charge.
 Wood pleaded guilty to the charge the following day and was sentenced to five days in the county jail.
-Just minutes after he was sentenced on the disorderly conduct charge, Wood's girlfriend discovered Lowman's body, resulting in an immediate murder charge for which Wood would quickly be convicted and sentenced to 20 years to life.
+Just minutes after he was sentenced on the disorderly conduct charge, Wood's girlfriend discovered Lowman's body.

+Wood was charged with murder.
+He was quickly convicted and sentenced to 20 years to life.
 The day before his sentencing, Wood unsuccessfully tried to commit suicide by slashing his wrists.
 At the end of his trial in March 1943, Justice Bertram L. Newman was quoted as saying that "For the protection of society, [Wood] should never be released from prison."
-After this, Wood was sent off to Attica State Prison, but only a few months later, he was transferred to Dannemora State Hospital for the Criminally Insane, where he would remain until December 1950, when he would be transferred yet again, this time to Clinton State Prison.
+Wood was sent off to Attica State Prison.
+A few months later, he was transferred to Dannemora State Hospital for the Criminally Insane.
+In December 1950, he was transferred to Clinton State Prison.